 Mitsubishi Motors introduced Friday June 5 2009 the final version of its first all-electric car.
 1ere the marketing phase is only intended for businesses and communities.
 It will begin in July 2009.

 The i-Miev, TRUE first performance electric car market?

 This compact car is a real 4 seats (unlike Toyota iQ or Smart) for urban use.
 Its electric motor is powered by a lithium-ion battery Yuasa, reputed brand in the world of batteries.

 The latter is also working with Honda for batteries for hybrid vehicles.

-"We aim to develop technology that can propel us in a good position on the global market", Told the press the boss of Mitsubishi Motors, Osamu Masuko.
+"We aim to develop technologies that can propel us to a good position in the global market", Told the press the boss of Mitsubishi Motors, Osamu Masuko.

-"We must ensure that the Japanese auto industry is not lagging behind their foreign rivals with a horizon of at 10 20 years", He said.
+"We need to ensure that the Japanese auto industry is not lagging behind its foreign rivals over a horizon of 10 to 20 years", He said.

-The i-MiEV can travel 160 km with a fully charged battery, 'Sufficient autonomy to daily journeys in urban areas "According to Mr. Masuko.
+The i-MiEV can travel 160 km with a fully charged battery, "Sufficient autonomy for journeys made daily in urban areas"According to Mr. Masuko.